jlsteffen/python-functions/README.md

 # python-functions
 Libraries of python functions that I have used in my research projects.

+# functions.py
-functions.py contains generic functions that I have used throughout different projects; statistical functions and astronomical calculations.
+This script contains generic functions that I have used throughout different projects; statistical functions and astronomical calculations.

+# plotstyle.py
-plotstyle.py contains functions that I have used to create publication quality plots with matplotlib.
+This script contains functions that I have used to create publication quality plots with matplotlib.

+# metallicity.py
-metallicity.py contains several metallicity calibrators from various sources.
+This script contains a collection of metallicity calibrators from various sources.